1. Definitions and Interpretation

 “UCAS Software” means software which UCAS owns or licenses from a third party and, in either case, licenses and/or otherwise makes available to the Customer via or as part of or in connection with the Services.

-“User” means an individual who is permitted by the Customer to use the Services in accordance with these Terms of Service including any Third Party Vendor.
+“User” means an individual who is permitted by the Customer to use the Services in accordance with these Terms of Service including any Third Party Vendor and its authorised representatives.

 1.2 References to any statutory or regulatory provision will (a) include any relevant Act of Parliament, subordinate legislation or other enforceable right and (b) be construed as references to that provision as may be amended, replaced, extended, consolidated or re-enacted from time to time.